 The sick pony stared miserably at me as I approached her pen.
 She was huddled in the corner, a steady stream of foul green liquid flowing from under her tail.
+This looked like a bad case of true diarrhea.
 Her flanks were drawn up tightly, and she looked like she had lost a great deal of weight.
 This was not going to be a quick visit, and I hurried back to my truck to get some exam gloves on and change into muck boots, which are easier to disinfect than leather work boots.

 I never like to see true diarrhea in a horse.
 Every spring I get concerned calls about abnormal manure, and it usually turns out to be a loose version of normal, thanks to the lush spring grass.

 True diarrhea lasts for 24 hours or longer, fouls the tail and legs, and resembles a flow of water from a hose or a pipe, hence the term “pipestream diarrhea.”
 It’s very dangerous, as it can quickly strip a horse of vital electrolytes and proteins, causing a life-threatening dehydration.
 Horses can go into shock and die from uncontrolled diarrhea, and as I studied the little pony, I could see that she didn’t have much time left.

 This sick pony was shaky on all four legs and struggled to hold her head up as I checked her vitals.
 I was so horrified by the numbers on the thermometer that I reset it and tried again.

 107 degrees!
 I’d never seen a temperature that high on a horse that survived, and her heart rate in the high 70s wasn’t reassuring either.
 Her gums were pale, and I could hear the furious gurgles from her intestines as they released another toxic flood of liquid down her legs.